bkw777/TPDD_Cable/README.md

 Repeat for all wires.

 Cut the un-used wires short.
-For the exact cable in the BOM, and most others, there will be 3 wires with no place on the PCB: a bare wire connected to both the DB25 shell and pin 1, a wire on pin 8, and a wire on pin 22.
+For the exact cable in the BOM and probably most cables, there will be 3 wires with no place on the PCB: a bare wire connected to both the DB25 shell and pin 1, a wire on pin 8, and a wire on pin 22.
 Cut all of those as short as possible right at the end of the cable jacket.

+## prepare the pcb
+Sand the edge of the pcb as neccessary to flatten any pointy bits left from the edge routing.
+The front edge is supposed to be castellated, so don't try to grind those away, but the front edge is supposed to be straight, so sand flat anything that sticks out from the rest.

+Blunt or chamfer the rim of the drill holes on the bottom side of the pcb (the side with the chips).
+Use a countersink bit if you have one, or a drill bit.
+If nothing else a phillips screwdriver will barely work.
+You just want to blunt the sharp edge of the hole so the zip tie can be pulled through, don't grind a deep chamfer.

 ## solder the pcb
 Solder the transistors onto the pcb.